Windyle/100-days-css/README.md

 This is a backup archive of the challenges that are firstly hosted on Codepen as it is required to submit them to the official site.

+I also keep updated a showcase file to let everyone able to watch the results locally, you just need to clone the repository and open the file /Showcase/index.html.
+I keep it updated using a quick program I made so don't keep to much attention to its formatting or efficiency, it's just for showcase purposes.

 ## Challenge Log

 | Day | Status | Date | Link |